 There are two types of solar community projects: Purchase Models and Subscription Models.
 In the former case, residents own solar panels off-site and subscribe to the system, receiving an appropriate percentage of the electricity produced by the solar farm.
 A purchase model requires a significant upfront investment, and a subscription model allows residents to pay only a fraction of the total cost of power generated by the solar farm.
 The solar community model allows subscribers to save money while contributing to the system’s sustainability.

 Community solar projects are similar to private solar projects, but there is no upfront cost.
 They allow new communities to use solar energy without incurring any upfront costs.
-These projects require participants to have 700+ FICO credit scores and at least a 20% down payment.
-These projects can also be helpful for first-time home buyers who are worried about the initial investment.
+These projects require participants to have a FICO credit score of 700 or higher and a down payment of at least 20%.
+These projects can also be beneficial for first-time homebuyers who are concerned about the initial investment.
 While the solar community model may sound like a great idea, it’s important to remember that the financial benefits of these systems diminish over time.

 LICS

 The LICs share the cost of energy and produce net metering credits.
 These credits are sold on the energy exchange, and the participating households benefit from the increased energy independence.
 They also purchase electricity and net metering credits from the participating utilities.
-The LICs are supported by the Massachusetts Executive Office of Energy and Environmental Affairs.
+The Massachusetts Executive Office of Energy and Environmental Affairs supports the LICs.
 LIC projects are categorized by utility territory and will be updated regularly.
 If you are interested in participating in a LICS Shared Solar Project, here are some things to keep in mind.

 These shared solar models can increase access to solar for low-income households and renters.
-They can maximize the siting potential of the area and reduce costs.
+They can maximize the site’s potential and reduce costs.
 They can also facilitate participation in smaller increments, making financial commitment easier.
 Moreover, participants can quickly transfer their subscriptions if they move elsewhere.
-In addition, LICS Shared Solar Projects bring clean energy to communities that may not otherwise benefit from it.
+Additionally, LICS Shared Solar Projects bring clean energy to communities that may not otherwise have access to it.

 Perch Energy